 - Preheat oven to 425F degrees and adjust oven rack to the middle position.
 Line the muffin/cupcake pan with 4 muffin liners.

 - In a medium mixing bowl add the sour cream, pumpkin, juice (or water), both sugars, egg yolk, and vanilla extract.
 Mix (with a fork) until combined and smooth.
 Stir in the remaining apple cubes.1 ½ tablespoons full fat sour cream, room temperature, 5 tablespoons pure canned pumpkin, 1 tablespoon apple juice, 3 tablespoons granulated sugar, 2 tablespoons light brown sugar, 1 large egg yolk, room temperature, ½ teaspoon vanilla extract, ½ cup fresh apple, cut into small cubes

-- Bake at 425F degrees for 6 minutes.
+- Bake at 425F degrees for 5 minutes.
 The quick time at high heat makes the muffin tops puff up.
-Then reduce the heat to 350F degrees and bake for an additional 12-14 minutes, or until a toothpick inserted in the middle comes out mostly clean.
+Then reduce the heat to 350F degrees and bake for an additional 10 to 11 minutes, or until a toothpick inserted in the middle comes out mostly clean.